 The large literature on trade with heterogeneous firms started by Melitz (2003) does study the implications of export opportunities for the distribution of existing firms (see Melitz and Redding, 2014, for an excellent survey).
-As it is well known, trade can make firms more unequal by reallocating profits and workers from the least to the most productive firms.
-This effect is however very different from the one we emphasize, in that it abstracts from the possibility that trade changes the fundamental reason why firms are different, i.e., the unconditional productivity distribution.4 Moreover, the focus of our paper is on measures of dispersion of firms' attributes that are scale invariant rather than other characteristics, such as average size or the productivity cutoff for exit, that have been studied more extensively.
-In this respect, our paper is close in spirit to a nascent strand of literature aimed at exploring the effect of trade on higher moments of the distribution of firm characteristics (e.g., Mayer, Melitz and Ottaviano, 2015).
+As is well known, trade can make firms more unequal by reallocating profits and workers from the least to the most productive firms.
+This effect is however very different from the one we emphasise, in that, it abstracts from the possibility that trade changes the fundamental reason why firms are different, namely, the unconditional productivity distribution.
+Moreover, the focus of our article is on measures of dispersion of firms' attributes that are scale invariant rather than other characteristics, such as average size or the productivity cut-off for exit, that have been studied more extensively.
+In this respect, our article is close in spirit to a nascent strand of literature aimed at exploring the effect of trade on higher moments of the distribution of firm characteristics (Mayer et al., 2015).

-Some recent papers study the impact of trade on productivity via ex-post decisions on product scope, quality or innovation.
-These include Bernard, Redding and Schott (2011), Dhingra (2013), Kugler and Verhoogen (2012), Bustos (2011), Lileeva and Trefler (2010) and Atkeson and Burstein (2010), among others.
-These papers propose and test different channels through which trade liberalization can raise firm-level productivity, but do not focus on its dispersion.
-This literature has also shown that trade can help overcome the fixed cost of technology adoption through a scale effect, a result that is very different from our finding that trade induces firms to invest in projects with higher variance.5 Since many technological choices must be made exante, especially when new products are introduced, combining our model of innovation with ex-post decisions that can affect an initial realization of productivity seems a promising step forward to develop a comprehensive theory of how productivity differences emerge and evolve.
+Some recent papers study the impact of trade on productivity via ex post decisions on product scope, quality or innovation.
+These include Atkeson and Burstein (2010), Lileeva and Trefler (2010), Bernard et al. (2011), Bustos (2011), Kugler and Verhoogen (2012) and Dhingra (2013), among others.
+These papers propose and test different channels through which trade liberalisation can raise firm-level productivity but do not focus on its dispersion.
+This literature has also shown that trade can help overcome the fixed cost of technology adoption through a scale effect, a result that is very different from our finding that trade induces firms to invest in projects with higher variance.